nv-legate/cunumeric/docs/cunumeric/source/user/practices.rst

-In the example below, the function ``transform`` is defined to operate on calars.
+In the example below, the function ``transform`` is defined to operate on scalars.
 But it can also be used on an array to linearly transform its elements, thus performing an array-based operation.

 .. code-block:: python